prashijp/Capstone-Project/Airline_Sentiment_USairways.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after takeoff \nwheelsup JetBlueSoFly
+    ## [1]   is there a better time to call My flight is on Friday and I need to change it Worried I may be on hold until then
-    ## [2] I hope so because I fly very often and would hate to change airlines
+    ## [2]  and when will one of these agents be available to speak
-    ## [3] flight  to Savannah GA
+    ## [3]  is a DM possible if you arent following me
-    ## [4] They werent on any flight they just came Late Flight Your JetBlue employee just informed us
+    ## [4]  Fortunately you have staff like Lynn S and DeeDee who actually understand customer service and simply being NICE
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area amp seat
+    ## [5]  just hung up on me again  Another waste of an hour of my time  How am I supposed to book a one way award flight  badwebsite

 ### Convert the corpus to lowercase